“My mission in life is not merely to survive, but to thrive; and to do so with some passion, some compassion, some humor, and some style.”

 What inspires you to continue to do this work and how are you sure that you can help me?

 We can never have too many healthy human beings in this world.
-After years of working in mental health at some of the top facilities, such as Seneca Family of Agencies, UC Davis Health, and Sutter Health, I have countless of trauma and crisis work experience.
+After years of working in mental health at some of the top facilities, such as Seneca Family of Agencies, UC Davis Health, and Sutter Health, I have countless of trauma-informed and crisis work experience.
 I remain inspired by the narratives of clients and their courage to work through pain and move past challenges.
 I can help you, because I know what it takes to work through pain like your life depends on it.
 I’m a fierce challenger and advocate of a Therapist, and in our work together, I will see you, I will hear you, and show you what you were capable of all along… wholeness and growth.

 How are you with talking about religion or spirituality, if that’s important to me?